+BS Taxonomy:

-Sub-Category 1:
+Category 1: Sub-Category 1:

-17990 other
+17 Other Services 17990 other

-Sub-Category 2:
+Category 2: Sub-Category 2:

-Sub-Category 3:
+Category 3: Sub-Category 3:

+vice Definition (Scope):

-Sub-Category 4:
+Category 4: Sub-Category 4:

 Respite services provided to participants unable to care for themselves and furnished on a short-term basis because of the absence or need for relief of those persons who normally provide care for the participant.
 Skilled respite services will be offered to those children needing skilled care under signed physician orders.
 For skilled respite, either a RN or LPN may provide this service such as, checking vitals, administering medication and medical supervision.
 Unskilled respite services will be offered to those children with only unskilled care (ADL's and IADL's) needs provided by a personal care aide.